pythagorean/PyHoloWorld/README.md

 https://pythonhosted.org/Paver/

-Before building anything you also need to run 'npm install' in order to obtain additional required Javascript libraries.
+Before building anything you also need to run 'npm install' or 'yarn' in order to obtain additional required Javascript libraries.

 After that just run 'make' and it should build.